-Singaporean gives birth to baby with COVID-19 antibodies - report
+Singaporean gives birth to baby with Covid-19 antibodies - report

 To date, the active virus has not been found in samples of fluid around the baby in the womb or in breast milk.

-Transmission of the new coronavirus from mothers to newborns is rare, doctors from New York-Presbyterian/Columbia University Irving Medical Center reported in October in JAMA Pediatrics.
-(Reporting by Aradhana Aravindan in Singapore, additional reporting by Chen Lin Editing by Robert Birsel)
+Transmission of the new coronavirus from mothers to newborns is rare, doctors from New York-Presbyterian/Columbia University Irving Medical Center reported in October in JAMA Pediatrics. — Reuters